Up to 60% off sofas & mattresses — limited‑time deals.

 Do the modular pieces shift during daily use?

-In normal lounging they stayed aligned, but on slick floors we got better results after adding grippers and keeping the heaviest modules on the outside edges.
+In normal lounging they stayed aligned, but on slick floors we got better results after adding grippers and treating the layout more like a modular sectional than a fixed frame.

 Is the sleeper setup comfortable enough for real guests?

 For a short stay, yes—especially if your guest prefers a supportive surface.
-A thin topper or folded blanket makes the sleeping surface feel more forgiving.
+A thin topper or folded blanket helps, which is common advice when you are weighing more budget-minded sleeper sofas.

 Which model feels best for long TV marathons?